pgorman/dangerjaunt/minirules.md

 Furthermore, these rules assume players want enough creative room for each campaign to grow through play into something unique from the last campaign.

+Finally, although a small number of pages, I like to think of these rules as "concentrated" rather than "abridged".
+These scant words strive to provide a full-flavored experience.

 # Characters #

 For each ability, roll 3d6 and record the total: